Raymond P. Ahlquist

 Raymond Perry Ahlquist (July 26, 1914 – April 15, 1983) was an American pharmacist and pharmacologist.
 He published seminal work in 1948 that divided adrenoceptors into α- and β-adrenoceptor subtypes.
-This discovery explained the activity of several existing drugs and also laid the ground work for new drugs including the widely prescribed beta blockers.
+This discovery explained the activity of several existing drugs and also laid the groundwork for new drugs including the widely prescribed beta blockers.

 Early life and education

-Ahlquist was born on July, 26 1914 in Missoula, Montana.
+Ahlquist was born on July 26, 1914, in Missoula, Montana.
 Both of his parents came from Sweden.
-His father was an auditor at the Railway Company Northern Pacific Railway.
+His father was an auditor at the railway company Northern Pacific Railway.
 In 1940, Ahlquist graduated with a Ph.D. degree in pharmacology from the University of Washington in Seattle, the first person to be awarded such a degree from that institution.